Persuasion with Ambiguous Receiver Preferences: The Continous-State Setting

 When $F$ is concave but not uniform, it must be that $F$ lies strictly above $U[0, 1]$ on $(0, 1)$ and therefore that $\pi < 1/2$.
 Additionally, the uniform distribution $U[0, 2\pi]$, which was uniquely optimal when $r^* \leq \pi \leq 1/2$ in the binary-state setting of Proposition \ref{prop:bin}, satisfies the integral constraint.
 To see why, note that the shape of $F$ ensures that $U[0, 2\pi]$ lies strictly below $F$ on $(0, c)$ for some $c < 1$; therefore the integral constraint is satisfied with equality at $x = 0$ and strict inequality for $x \in (0, c]$.
-The difference between the left- and right-hand sides of the constraint strictly decreases for $x \in (c, 1)$, but only reaches 0 at $x = 1$: thus the weak inequality is preserved on the entire interval $[0, 1]$.\footnote{This geometric approach to the integral constraint will be key in proving Proposition \ref{prop:contSmall}, which modifies this ``small $r^*$" result to apply to unimodal distributions.} The binary-state maxmin persuasion problem is a relaxed version of the continuous-state maxmin persuasion problem, so an optimal solution for Sender in the former that is feasible in the latter must also be optimal there.
-Thus, if $r^* \leq \pi$ and $F$ is concave but not uniform (generalizing the case of unimodal $F$ with $m = 0$), then $G^* = U[0, 2\pi]$ is the unique optimal distribution for Sender.
+The difference between the left- and right-hand sides of the constraint strictly decreases for $x \in (c, 1)$, but only reaches 0 at $x = 1$: thus the weak inequality is preserved on the entire interval $[0, 1]$.\footnote{This geometric approach to the integral constraint will be key in proving Proposition \ref{prop:contSmall}.} The binary-state maxmin persuasion problem is a relaxed version of the continuous-state maxmin persuasion problem, so a feasible optimal solution for Sender in the former must be optimal in the latter.
+Thus, if $r^* \leq \pi$ and $F$ is concave but not uniform, then $G^* = U[0, 2\pi]$ is the unique optimal distribution for Sender.
+This condition generalizes the case of unimodal $F$ with $m = 0$.

-In the maxmin setting, the mean constraint Nature faces represents information Sender possesses which allows her to consider only a particular set of possible Receiver type distributions.
-Thus it is reasonable for Nature to face only a mean constraint and choose a mean-preserving contraction of a binary support distribution, while Sender faces the integral constraint and chooses a mean-preserving contraction of the continuous prior over states.
+In the maxmin setting, Nature's mean constraint represents information Sender possesses which allows her to consider only a particular set of possible Receiver type distributions.
+Thus it is reasonable for Nature to face only a mean constraint while Sender also faces the integral constraint.
 However, in the case of competitive persuasion, where both parties are persuading Receiver about a common state, it is natural to require all players to choose mean-preserving contractions of the same continuous prior.
-This case is studied in \citet{HKB2019}, which shows that the optimal distribution of posterior means divides the prior support into finitely many intervals and alternates between matching the prior and generating a linear mean-preserving contraction on each interval.
+This case is studied in \citet{HKB2019}, where the optimal distribution of posterior means divides the prior support into finitely many intervals and alternates between matching the prior and generating a linear mean-preserving contraction on each interval.
 Nature's weaker constraint in my setting rules out this result.